eltonsantos/rails_toastify/README.md

 ```
 ** Note that toast can be configured for either notice type or alert type.
 Both types or just one of the types can be used.

+## Next steps

+- Add tests
+- Add others positions (left, center, bottom)
+- Add fade in and fade out animation
+- In addition to the colors, allow the user to choose any color for the progress bar

 ## Requirements

 - Ruby >= 2.6.0 (recommended 2.7+)